mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-05-08-vanessatsmiles-portrait.md

 image:
   feature: paperfaces-vanessatsmiles-twitter-lg.jpg
   thumb: paperfaces-vanessatsmiles-twitter-150.jpg
-tags: [portrait, illustration, paper by 53, time lapse]
+tags: [portrait, illustration, Paper by 53, time lapse]
 ---

 PaperFaces portrait of project donator [@VanessaTSmiles](http://twitter.com/VanessaTSmiles).
 First illustration done with the newly updated Paper by 53 app.
 Really like how zoom was implemented and the explore feature.